Cypher Query Language

 These developer guides and tutorials show you how to construct queries in Cypher to store and retrieve data from Neo4j.
 There are a variety of ways to learn Cypher.

-The first guide will explain the basic concepts of Cypher query syntax, including how to create and query data.
+The first two guides will explain the basic concepts of Cypher query syntax, including how to create and query data.
 Cypher is based on ASCII art, so the syntax is easily understood and makes queries more self-explanatory.
 It focuses on the clarity of expressing what to retrieve from a graph, not on how to retrieve it.

 We will discuss the keywords for each CRUD operation and how to specify nodes, relationships, and properties in the query language.
 Learning how to specify patterns and filter data results will allow you to traverse the graph or add and remove data.

 Most types of queries are not simple data entry or retrieval.
 Often, you will need to write queries that retrieve sets of data that fall within certain criteria.
 This is where the capability to filter query results becomes very valuable.

 Being able to trim out results that are unwanted and only retrieve certain data is important for application functionality and user experience, but also increases update and read performance because it is only returning results that the user cares about.

 In this guide, we will walk through many of the ways you can limit your query results to what you need and control how they are returned to output.
 Much of the syntax and functionality for these clauses is similar to SQL and will probably be familiar to most developers with data querying experience.